Kimola/kimola-cognitive-api-documentation/README.md

   Custom models are the name given to the user-created models that you access in the desktop models menu.
   Pre-built models are the predefined models listed on the gallery page.

-  One of the path parameters you can use to request endpoints is the secret key.
+  One of the path parameters you can use to request endpoints is the secret.
 After going to the overview page of a selected model on the Models page, you can find the Secret at the top left.

 ### 3.1.
 Getting Custom Model Predictions: